Medical College Admission Test: Phase four: 1977–1991

-New changes: 1991–2014
+Changes: 1991–2014

 In 1991, the test changed again.
 Though the test was still divided into four subtests, they were renamed as the verbal reasoning, biological sciences, physical sciences, and writing sample sections.
 Questions retained the multiple-choice format, though the majority of the questions were divided into passage sets.
 Passage-based questions were implemented to evaluate "text comprehension, data analysis, ability to evaluate an argument, or apply knowledge from the passage to other contexts."
 A new scoring scale was also implemented.
-The total composite score, which has a range of 3–45, is based on the individual scores of the verbal reasoning, biological sciences, and physical sciences, which each have a score range of 1–15.
-The writing sample, which consists of two essays to be written within 30 minutes for each, is graded on a letter scale of J–T with T being the highest attainable score.
+The total composite score, which had a range of 3–45, was based on the individual scores of the verbal reasoning, biological sciences, and physical sciences, which each had a score range of 1–15.
+The writing sample, which consisted of two essays to be written within 30 minutes for each, was graded on a letter scale of J–T with T being the highest attainable score.

+The exam in this format was available twice a year (April and August), lasted 8-9 hours with a lunch break, and consisted of 214 questions in addition to the essays.
+It took 60 days for students to receive their score.

 On July 18, 2005, the AAMC announced that it would offer the paper-and-pencil version of the MCAT only through August 2006.
 A subset of testing sites offered a computer-based version of the full-length exam throughout 2005 and 2006.
-A shorter, computer-based version of the test debuted in January 2007.
-The exam was at that point offered numerous times annually, and scored more quickly.

-Although many medical schools will not accept MCAT exam scores after three years, this version of the MCAT will continue to be reported by the AAMC until the 2019 AMCAS application cycle.